jahmed21/terraform-aws-eks-jenkins-ansible-efk-project/readme.md

 f.
 Create Cloudfront distribution that show a static html file from an s3 bucket

 g.
 How do you restrict access to specific people?

+The text-answers file contains answers to theorotical parts of the project and further questions, pondering, etc

 # Run Amazon CLI